-By Dana Brandt and Elizabeth Lang
+By Dana Brandt and Elizabeth Marie Lang Oreamuno

 On Thursday, October 8, Pulitzer Prize-winning U.S. journalist and CBS News correspondent Wesley Lowery was the virtual “journalist-in-residence” and guest speaker for a question-and-answer session hosted by the Center for Journalism Ethics at the University of Wisconsin–Madison.